Meerut: Geography

 Meerut lies between the plains of the Ganges and the Yamuna in the Doab region.
 By land area, Meerut district covers 2,522km^{2} (974 sq mi), which is larger than Delhi (Delhi covers an area of 1,484km^{2} [573 sq mi]).

 Climate

-Meerut has a monsoon influenced humid subtropical climate characterized by hot summers and cooler winters.
+Meerut has a monsoon influenced humid subtropical climate characterised by hot summers and cooler winters.
 Summers last from early April to late June and are extremely hot, with temperatures reaching up to 49 C.

 The monsoon arrives in late June and continues till the middle of September.
 Temperatures drop slightly, with increased cloud cover and higher humidity.
 Temperatures rise again in October and the city then has a mild, dry winter season from November to the middle of March.
 The lowest temperature ever recorded is -0.4 C, on 6 January 2013.
 The rainfall averages about 845 mm per annum, which is suitable for crop cultivation.
 Most of the rainfall is received during the monsoon.
 The humidity varies from 30 to 100%.

 Meerut has been ranked 25th best "National Clean Air City" (under Category 1 >10 lakh population cities) in India according to 'Swachh Vayu Survekshan 2024 Results.